 Recipe Notes

-- Add 2 bay leaves and/or a splash of red wine to the pot before cooking for extra flavor.
+- For even deeper flavor, add 2 bay leaves or a small splash of red wine while the goulash simmers.

-- Include a small can of tomato paste into the meat sauce for a robust tomato flavor.
+- Stir a small can of tomato paste into the sauce for an even richer tomato flavor.

 What To Serve With Goulash